MA TESOL Jobs – What Opportunities Are There With an Advanced Degree?By Camille Turner

 How can I get started toward earning a master’s degree in TESOL?

 If you’re interested in these MA TESOL jobs, the Bridge International Diploma in English Language Teaching (IDELTOnline™) is a good place to start.
-As Bridge’s most advanced online TEFL/TESOL course, it can be taken for up to nine graduate-level credits.
-That means that qualified participants can transfer these credits to an MA program or in some cases a doctorate program or scholarship, at a university that is a part of Bridge’s MA TESOL Pathway Programs.
+As Bridge’s most advanced online TEFL course, it can be taken for up to nine graduate-level credits.
+That means that qualified participants can transfer the credits from this TEFL certification to an MA program or in some cases a doctorate program or scholarship, at a university that is a part of Bridge’s MA TESOL Pathway Programs.

 Getting an MA in TESOL opens many doors, and if you’re considering a long-term career in teaching English, then it’s a good option.
 MA TESOL jobs are diverse and rewarding and include opportunities in many different academic sectors!